fida1989/useful-flutter-plugins/README.md

 # Useful Flutter Plugins
-This repository is an index of useful Flutter plugins that I found and used.
+This repository is an index of useful Flutter plugins have that I found and used.

 ## Network
 https://pub.dev/packages/http